I think we all know that incredible and addictive feeling that sometimes comes with reading motivational quotes.

 Have you had this experience?

 On a side note, I find it strange whenever I see sticks-in-the-mud or negative-nancies complain about the motivational quotes that are all over social media.
-At worst, the quote/saying inspires a person and makes them think more positively than they were before.
-Strange, isn’t it?
-Have you seen this pop up?
+At worst, quotes inspire people and make them think more positively than they were before.
+So how is that a bad thing?
+Have you seen this new sentiment starting to pop up?

-Recently I created a quote-pic/meme for my page that asked, “Has a quote every changed your life?”
+Recently I created a quote-pic/meme for my page that asked, “Has a quote ever changed your life?”

 Emails I’ve Received Tell More of the Story